milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 We use information to help improve the safety and reliability of our services.
 This includes detecting, preventing, and responding to fraud, abuse, security risks, and technical issues that could harm Google, our users, or the public.

 We use different technologies to process your information for these purposes.
-We use automated systems that analyze your content to provide you with things like customized search results, personalized ads, or other features tailored to how you use our services.
+We use automated systems that analyze your content to provide you with things like tailored search results, personalized ads, or other features tailored to how you use our services.
 And we analyze your content to help us detect abuse such as spam, malware, and illegal content.
 We also use algorithms to recognize patterns in data.
 For example, Google Translate helps people communicate across languages by detecting common language patterns in phrases you ask it to translate.

 We may use the information we collect across our services and across your devices for the purposes described above.
 For example, depending on your available settings, if you watch videos of guitar players on YouTube, you might see an ad for guitar lessons on a site that uses our ad products.
 Depending on your account settings, your activity on other sites and apps may be associated with your personal information in order to improve Google’s services and the ads delivered by Google.